 The information collection requirements contained in this document have been approved by the Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520) and assigned OMB control numbers 2502-0324 and 2502-0601.
 In accordance with the Paperwork Reduction Act, HUD may not conduct or sponsor, and a person is not required to respond to, a collection of information unless the collection displays a currently valid OMB control number.

-If you have questions regarding this Housing Notice, please contact your desk officer in the Field Asset Management Division, Office of Asset Management, Headquarters.
+If you have questions regarding this Housing Notice, you may contact your Account Executive in the Field Asset Management Division, Office of Asset Management and Portfolio Oversight, Headquarters.